SeldonIO/seldon-core/docs-gb/installation/README.md

 For more information, see the published [Helm charts](https://github.com/SeldonIO/helm-charts).

+For the description of (some) values that can be configured for these charts, see this [helm parameters section](helm/README.md).

 ## Seldon Core 2 Dependencies

 Here is a list of components that Seldon Core 2 requires, along with the minimum and maximum supported versions: